 American Association of Blood Banks (AABB)

 Mercy Sioux City is one of just 23 hospitals in the United States to have earned the prestigious accreditation of the American Association of Blood Banks (AABB) for perioperative transfusion services.
 Mercy is also the only medical facility in Iowa, Nebraska, South Dakota, Missouri, Michigan and Illinois to hold the distinction.
-In fact, the only other hospital to earn such designation in the Upper Midwest is Mayo Clinic in Rochester, Minnesota.
+In fact, the only other hospital to earn such designation in the Upper Midwest is St. Mary's Hospital in Rochester, Minnesota.
 The perioperative process allows blood lost by the patient during surgery to be processed, recycled and returned to the patient’s body.
 The process minimizes the amount of donor blood that is utilized, which makes it safer for the patient and also preserves more of the blood supply for those who need it.

 ACR Breast Imaging Center of Excellence